Your First Year

 You have two options for your first year calculus courses.
 You can take MATH*1200 and MATH*1210, or for Bachelor of Science students, you can combine your mathematics and physics requirements together and take IPS*1500 and IPS*1510 (Integrated Physical Science).

 Note: Students who wish to transfer into the Mathematical Science Major from another program may count MATH*1080 and MATH*2080 as equivalent for admission into second-year mathematics and statistics courses.

 The instructors this year for these courses are Dr. Matt Demers and Dr. Kim Herder.
 Both Matt and Kim have won teaching awards and have recently been awarded a large grant to improve the student experience and help with the transition from secondary to tertiary mathematics.

-The instructors this year for these courses are Dr. Dan Ashlock (1500) and Dr. Andrew Skelton (1510).
-Both Dan and Andrew are passionate about teaching this course and working with the instructors in the Department of Physics to show students as soon as possible how mathematical tools can be applied to real-world applications.
+The instructors this year for these courses are Dr. Dan Ashlock (1500/1510).
+Dan is passionate about teaching this course and working with the instructors in the Department of Physics to show students as soon as possible how mathematical tools can be applied to real-world applications.
 Dan has a long award-winning career of working hard to ensure student understanding and engagement.
-Andrew worked as a high school mathematics teacher before continuing his career in university mathematics education.

 In your second semester you will take STAT*2040, an introduction to statistics.
 This year, this course is taught by Dr. Jeremy Balka, recipient of many teaching awards.
 Jeremy has created a series of videos that are made freely available to students to help supplement their lectures.
 This course forms the foundation of statistical education in the Mathematical Science program.
 This course, and the follow-up course STAT*2050 taken in second year, show you how we make decisions from experimental data.